TJ8292/Seismically-Active-Regions-Data-/README.md

 information’s about the nuclear facilities and human activities next to it, e.g. displayed cities.

 ## Setup
-First you need to install Geoserver to get this to work.
+First you need to install Geoserver to get this to work.<br>
 Next you clone this repository and drop all the files in the 'www' folder.